tinymce/tinymce-docs/enterprise/check-links-and-embed-media/mediaembed-server-integration.md

 #### JSON response objects

 ##### `EphoxEmbedObj`
 `rel`, `media` and `html` combine to form the default representation of the embeddable resource that your server has chosen.
-Clients of the Media Embed server (such as the TinyMCE editor) can look for alternative representations in `links`.
+Clients of the Enhanced Media Embed server (such as the TinyMCE editor) can look for alternative representations in `links`.

 * `title` (optional)
   * String containing the document title.